lukedegruchy/ceylon-uuid/README.md

 - 0.0.8: Add conversion functions from/to Java UUIDs.
 Refactor into separate source files for the UUID class and functions/constants.
 Add a TypedUUID based on Chayote TypedClass.
 - 0.0.9: Replace all Integer uses that involve collections of Bytes or bits with Ceylon xmath Long (aliased as XLong).
 Update to chayote 0.0.10.
+- 0.0.10:  Prepare to publish to Herd.
+Increase version to 0.0.10.
+Update to Chayote 0.0.12.
+Improve documentation.
+Add support for ceylon-xmath from the Herd module.
+Remove functions duplicated with herd.chayote.
+Make bytesToUuid unshared and move its unit test to main module.
+Revert back to Java SecureRandom until ceylon-random is updated on Herd.
+Eliminate a bunch of TODOS.